-Deborah Martin is a contemporary artist and independent curator based in Sky Valley one hundred miles East of Los Angeles, CA. Her artistic work examines the complexities of individual experience particularly in relation to home, isolation and memory.
+Deborah Martin is a contemporary American Painter and independent curator based in Sky Valley one hundred miles East of Los Angeles, CA. Her artistic work examines the complexities of individual experience particularly in relation to home, isolation and memory.
 Much of her practice emerges in collaborative conversation with writers and poets, taking form through exhibitions and publications.
 For the past several years she has been collaborating with the Los Angeles poet and literary critic Nicky Sa-eun Schildkraut.

 Martin's work has been featured in numerous publications including art ltd., Palm Springs Life Arts + Culture, Fabrik, Provincetown Arts, Angeleno Magazine, Building Provincetown, The Provincetown Banner, Provincetown Magazine and New American Paintings among others.
 Her work is included in the permanent collection of the Provincetown Art Association and Museum (PAAM), Provincetown, MA.
 She is a recipient of the Orlowsky Freed Foundation Grant sponsored in part by PAAM (2011).
 Martin received her BFA and BS Masters of Arts in Teaching, Art Education from The Museum School of Fine Arts, Boston and Tufts University.